Articles · Workplace Wellbeing

 Measuring it

-Track engagement with the program, movement in wellbeing or stress survey scores over time, and indirect signals such as absence and retention.
+Track engagement with the programme, movement in wellbeing or stress survey scores over time, and indirect signals such as absence and retention.
 Improvement is gradual, so look at trends across several months rather than expecting an immediate shift.

 Bringing in expertise

 You do not have to build this alone.
 As a psychologist who spent years in finance before clinical practice, I design and deliver workshops on stress, coping, and workplace wellbeing, including the financial dimension.
-If you would like to explore a program suited to your team, you are welcome to get in touch.
+If you would like to explore a programme suited to your team, you are welcome to get in touch.

 Frequently Asked Questions

 How do you measure financial wellbeing at work?
-Track program engagement, changes in wellbeing or stress survey scores over time, and indirect indicators like absence and retention, looking at trends rather than quick results.
+Track programme engagement, changes in wellbeing or stress survey scores over time, and indirect indicators like absence and retention, looking at trends rather than quick results.